 - References

-The hammer curl targets the upper and lower arm muscles — most notably the brachialis and brachioradialis.
+- The hammer curl primarily targets the upper and lower arm muscles โ most notably the brachialis and brachioradialis.

 How To Do Dumbbell Hammer Curl

-- Stand upright with a dumbbell in each hand, arms fully extended by your sides.
+- Stand upright with a dumbbell in each hand, with a neutral grip (thumbs around the handles with your palms facing your body).

 - Keep your elbows close to your torso and your upper arms stationary.

-- Exhale and slowly curl the dumbbells upward by contracting your biceps, while maintaining the neutral grip.
+- Exhale and slowly curl the dumbbells upward by contracting your biceps until the dumbbell nears the front of your shoulder.

 - Hold the contracted position for a moment and squeeze your biceps and forearms.